Croatia’s Victory and Homeland Thanksgiving Day (Dan pobjede i domovinske zahvalnosti)

 This is a highly attended event that continues with parades and concerts.
 Visitors get the chance to see the weapons and equipment used by the Croatian Army in the war.

 The holiday is also celebrated in other Croatian cities such as Vukovar, Osijek, Petrinja, Rijeka, and Pula.
-These celebrations are also marked with lighting candles, laying wreaths, organizing parades, concerts, and fireworks.
+These celebrations are also marked by lighting candles, laying wreaths, and organizing parades, concerts, and fireworks.

 To learn about other Croatian holidays, click here.

 - All Saint’s Day (Dan svih svetih) in Croatia

 - Dan antifašističke borbe (Anti-Fascist Struggle Day)